CluedIn-io/CluedIn.Documentation/docs/020-deployment/003-pricing.md

 <iframe src="https://player.vimeo.com/video/927077274?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" title="Pay-as-you-go pricing model for CluedIn SaaS and PaaS"></iframe>
 </div>

+For more information, see [Billable records](/key-terms-and-features/billable-records).
+Additionally, you can download our billable record overview <a href="../../../assets/other/record-count-scenarios.pdf" download>here</a>.

 ## Committed deal

 To find out about our committed deal pricing model, reach out to our sales team [here](https://www.cluedin.com/discovery-call).